 We also finally got around to trimming out the door and air conditioning unit in the room – we still need to add baseboards all the way around, but we’ll get there.

-If you wanna see all of the posts on how we went from a plain ol’ garage to this beauty, feel free to follow the links below!
-It’s still a work in progress, but it’s such a fun, functional, relaxing place to spend time now!
+If you wanna see all of the posts on how we went from a plain ol’ garage to this beauty, check out the below posts:

 - Framing the wall + adding drywall